 Brandwatch also allows you to dig deeper into your analytics across all your social accounts and compare them with those of your competitors.

-The level of granularity Brandwatch’s analytics offer is insane.
+Brandwatch’s analytics offers a high level of granularity.
 The platform can analyze the effectiveness of your emoji use, provide data on users sentiments toward your content, and even pick up on instances where your brand logo appears in a photo!

 Easily manage your LinkedIn Company Page alongside your other social channels using Hootsuite.
 From a single platform you can schedule and share content—including video—to engage your network and build your authority on the platform.
 Try it today.